 What About Using The Existing Themes?

-Your current theme will not automatically update to Theme Builder – you need to take action on each individual site to install Theme Builder.
+Your current Thrive theme will NOT automatically update to Theme Builder – you need to take action on each individual site to install Theme Builder.

 Nothing will change automatically, unless you choose to install it on your website, .